azathought/azathought.github.io/_posts/2018-08-25-diy-peloton.md

 ---

 I've been travelling for work too much.
-So much that when I return home my cat actually misses me.
-I know because my cat actively displays affection for the shoes I wore while travelling when I get back.
-I started riding a DIY Peloton this year and I broke even compared to the cost of my next best option after only 17 rides.
+I've been away from home enough to enough that when I return home my cat actually misses me.
+I know because she actively displays affection towards the shoes I wore when I get back.
+I started riding a DIY Peloton this year, which was an expensive purchase.
+Six months I wanted to compare the cost to the alternatives for some perspective on whether it was woth it.

 {% include image.html url="posts/2018-08-25-diy1.jpg" description="Starbuck missed me" caption="Starbuck missed me" %}

-One of my goals this year is to be more active as past attempts to be disciplined about my exercise routine have failed.
-When deciding how to attack my goal stop my sedentary lifestyle, I listed out the main reasons for past failure:
+One of my goals this year is to be more active.
+My past attempts to be disciplined about my exercise routine have failed miserably.
+When deciding how to attack my goal stop this travel and computer induced sedentary lifestyle, I listed out the main reasons for past failure:

 * Outdoor exercise like cycling is great, but the weather in Washington DC tends to break all good habits during the winter months.
 * Having practically grown up in a martial arts studio, indoor exercise bores me quickly without a good instructor.